Hey! I’m Mac Deryng, WiFi Ninja, CWNE #357, Director of Ekahau University & Product Marketing at Ekahau!

 It was a busy ‘transition’ period for my wife and I as we were in the middle of moving houses whilst she was pregnant.
 But it didn’t stop both Ninjas from getting all CWNP professional level exams by Q3 2019 and applying for the CWNE.
 By the end of Q4 2019 we were both honoured to get the CWNE badge!

-In the middle of all this we have also started being active in the WiFi community (our UK Slack Group is amazing!) and speak at WiFi events plus test new things, interveiw more people and podcast and blog about it all.
+In the middle of all this we have also started being active in the WiFi community (our UK Slack Group is amazing!) and speak at WiFi events plus test new things, interview more people and podcast and blog about it all.

 Outside of wireless I love sailing and are getting more and more into yoga with my lovely wife Magdalena and son Julian.